Neutral axis

 The neutral axis is an axis in the cross section of a beam (a member resisting bending) or shaft along which there are no longitudinal stresses or strains.
-Building trades workers should have a basic understanding of the concept and follow industry rules and guidelines, to avoid dangerously compromising the structural safety of a building.

 Theory

 If the section is symmetric, isotropic and is not curved before a bend occurs, then the neutral axis is at the geometric centroid of a beam or shaft.
 All fibers on one side of the neutral axis are in a state of tension, while those on the opposite side are in compression.

 Since the beam is undergoing uniform bending, a plane on the beam remains plane.
 That is: